 The Company maintains the Aware Employee 401(k) Savings Plan (the "401(k) Plan"), qualified under Section 401(k) of the Code.
 All employees of the Company who have attained the age of twenty-one and have completed six consecutive months of service are eligible to participate in the 401(k) Plan.
 The 401(k) Plan provides that each participant may contribute to the 401(k) Plan up to 15% of the participant's annual pre-tax compensation, but not more than an annual limit prescribed by law, which limit is \$9,500 in 1996.
 The percentage elected by certain highly compensated participants may be required to be lower.
 The Company may, but is not required to, elect to make contributions to the 401(k) Plan for the benefit of the participants.
-Any amounts contributed to the 401(k) Plan by the Company and earnings on the Company and an additional 20% each year thereafter until contributions are fully vested.
+Any amounts contributed to the 401(k) Plan by the Company and earnings on the Company's contributions would vest 20% after two years of service to the Company and an additional 20% each year thereafter until contributions are fully vested.